s99100532/nodejs-infra/terraform/README.md

 ## SSH to the container

-There is a (feature)[https://aws.amazon.com/tw/blogs/containers/new-using-amazon-ecs-exec-access-your-containers-fargate-ec2/] that allow direct ssh access to the container but require extra setup.
-So we talk a simple approach this time.
+There is a [feature](https://aws.amazon.com/tw/blogs/containers/new-using-amazon-ecs-exec-access-your-containers-fargate-ec2/) that allow direct ssh access to the container but require extra setup.
+So we take a simple approach this time.

 1. ssh to the container machine (ec2) in which the task running.
 2. access the container use `ash`.